All Registered Harvard Extension School Students

 Look for emails from HES_Careers@fas.harvard.edu for event announcements.

 Virtual Drop-In Advising Hours (offered between September and May)

 Fifteen-minute virtual drop-in career advising sessions are available on one Monday per month, September to May, between 1pm and 3:45pm ET.

 These first-come, first-served slots with Amanda Peters are available to all currently registered Extension School students and alumni to ask questions about career options, resumes, cover letters, job search strategies, and interviewing skills.

 Registration opens the Friday before each drop-in date and any open slots can be booked up until the drop-in hours are concluded.
-Drop in dates for Spring 2023 are February 6, March 6, April 3 and May 1.
+Drop in dates for Fall 2023 are September 11, October 2, November 6 and December 4.